University of Wisconsin–Madison

 Frequently Asked Questions

-Submit a summer housing application in My UW Housing when it becomes available March 27, 2023.
+Submit a summer housing application in My UW Housing when it becomes available on April 6, 2026.
 If space allows, you will be sent a Housing contract offer.
-Please keep in mind this process is first come, first serve.
-If you complete your contract and submit your advance payment by your individual deadline you will be guaranteed a space for summer term.
+Please keep in mind that this process is first-come, first-served.
+If you complete your contract and submit your advance payment by your individual deadline, you will be guaranteed a space for the summer term.
 You will receive your room assignment prior to your arrival.

 A $300 advance payment must be made at the time the University Residence Halls summer term contract is submitted electronically in My UW Housing.